dreamfactorysoftware/platform-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-Javascript-tags-with-QuBiT-OpenTag.md

 <a name="container" />
 ### 1.3 Create a container tag in OpenTag, and integrate it into your website

 We need to create a container tag: this will be placed on every page on your website.
-This is what calls OpenTag, which then ensures that all the relevant tags that you want to fire from each web page are, indeed, called.
+This is what calls OpenTag, which then ensures that all the relevant tags that you want to fire from each web page are, indeed, fired.

-Log into OpenTag, and click the **+CREATE A CONTAINER** button.
+Log into OpenTag, and click the **+ CREATE A CONTAINER** button.

 [[/setup-guide/images/opentag/2.png]]

 Give your container a name and then save it.
-(We're going to call ours test.)
+(We're going to call ours `test`.)

 Now we need to grab the embed code: this is what we'll insert on every page on our website.
 Click on the **`</> EMBED`** link on the container: